Matt-Ackerman/mnlacrosseml/README.md

     We will also have another table that contains all the games that have occured this season along with our prediction correctness results.

-    Now
-    ---
-    1. Mock some upcoming game records.
-    2. Create UI table that shows games for the next two or three days as well as their predictions

-    Later
     -----
     1. Decide how to check results of games, load them into our predictor records, and update the website with the results of our predictions
+    2. Create UI table that shows games for the next two or three days as well as their predictions

     UI Ideas